FakeHichu/FakeHichu/README.md

-> I am a super qualified cyber expert
+> I am a super qualified cyber expert.
 > stay away for your own safety.